 The middle period is considered to start with the death of Peter K. Davidson in 2031 and end with the official decree of the New World Order establishing Common as its official language in 2045.
+Most of this time was firmly in the depths of the Global Collapse.
 A dizzying amount of social, political and economic change and upheaval occurred in this short, fourteen year period, and a massive, massive amount of death and destruction (hundreds of millions of people around the world died of violence, disease or starvation during this time, but that would be nothing compared to the horrors of the early modern period) that left the whole world severely traumatized for generations to come, arguably to the present day.
 During the middle period, Common had no recognised sponsor and no official backing, and was the property of a community of speakers and writers 'in the wild' who mostly used it for practical, coded communication.
 The awareness of the language's origins in entertainment lessened, and the importance of the Hillbillies show and the fan base faded.

 This situation was exacerbated by the existence of cryptocurrencies like Bitcoin, which, while not exactly stable, were not losing value and were seen as safe stores of value.
 Attempts to criminalize their use made little dent.
 The authority of national governments became increasingly tenuous, and with the amount of weaponry floating around, this was a dangerous situation.
 To top it off, there were a number of new nuclear powers that arose in reaction to the withdrawal of the American security guarantee, including South Korea, Japan and Canada.

-The conservatives and Trumpists, ironically, had empowered local governments to some degree, and this is where authority began to coalesce.
+The conservatives and Trumpists, ironically, had empowered local governments to some degree through the simple expedient of creating a power vacuum, and this is where authority began to coalesce.
 Breakaway countries began to appear as Canada, the United States and Mexico dissolved.
 The first to go were Cascadia and Quebec, the former of which became the lynchpin of the New World Order and the latter of which (which managed to leave with a share of Canada's nuclear weapons) remains a noncompliant state outside the Order's control today.
 Cascadia, of course, became the first new country to ignore the old international order's borders, a testament to the weakness of the international order at that time.
 Cascadia (capital Victoria, or as we say nowadays, na Fiktórija) started as a union of coastal Washington State in the US and British Columbia's Vancouver Island and the Lower Mainland in Canada.
 It managed to stabilise under a Globalist government and by using a government-issued cryptocurrency, and it became aggressively expansionist, spreading from Alaska to Baja California and right through the western mountains.

 The New World Order formed against a backdrop of an international alliance of Globalist movements fighting to take control of their respective countries, or in the case of North America, whatever they could grab, while droughts, wars and civil unrest caused massive food and medicine shortages.
 Increasingly vicious political violence abounded.
 The original NWO consisted of Cascadia, South China, Turkey, Russia and the North European Union (basically, Germany and France, which soon split into the two NWO states of na Fyransy and na Tuslan), and that was enough to slowly consolidate the rest of the world under their sway, by persuasion, subversion or violence.
 The NWO's policy of deliberate, massive population movements started to sweep away the recognizable ethnic nation states that dominated the world in the early 21st century and has produced the very mixed societies we know today.